Paris clamps down on scooter startups – TechCrunch

 The City of Paris has had enough.
 There are currently 12 (yes, twelve) scooter startups in Paris.
-As reported by Le Monde, Mayor of Paris Anne Hidalgo announced in a press conference a series of restrictions to regulate the space.
+As reported by Le Monde, the mayor of Paris, Anne Hidalgo, announced in a press conference a series of restrictions to regulate the space.

 First, there are just too many scooter startups — Bird, Bolt, Bolt by Usain Bolt, Circ, Dott, Hive, Jump, Lime, Tier, Voi, Ufo and Wind.
 They all have funny-sounding names and there are even two different companies with the same name (Bolt).